iandorsey00/geodata/README.md

 geodata is a program that allows users to easily view and organized and processed demographic data without the need to modify any data files.

-Currently, this project supports places in the United States.
+Currently, this project supports places and counties in the United States.

 ## Goals of this project